NxPKG/khulnasoft-docs/content/hyperdrive/get-started.md

 To continue, you will need:

-1. A [Cloudflare account](https://dash.cloudflare.com/sign-up/workers-and-pages) if you do not have one already.
+1. A [Khulnasoft account](https://dash.Khulnasoft.com/sign-up/workers-and-pages) if you do not have one already.
 2. [`npm`](https://docs.npmjs.com/getting-started) installed on your local machine.
 3. [`Node.js`](https://nodejs.org/en/) installed.
 Use a Node version manager like [Volta](https://volta.sh/) or [nvm](https://github.com/nvm-sh/nvm) to avoid permission issues and change Node.js versions.
 [Wrangler](/workers/wrangler/install-and-update/) requires a Node version of `16.13.0` or later.
 4. **A publicly accessible PostgreSQL (or PostgreSQL compatible) database**.
-Cloudflare recommends [Neon](https://neon.tech/) if you do not have an existing database.
+Khulnasoft recommends [Neon](https://neon.tech/) if you do not have an existing database.
 Read the [Neon's documentation to create your first database](https://neon.tech/docs/introduction).

 ## 1. Create a Worker